ChatTheatre/thin-auth/README.md

 ```
 This will check the servers every minute, and restart any that isn't running.

+(Note that this means that if you ever want to make a change to your server services ... or if you ever download a new copy from GitHub, all you have to do is kill the `server-auth.php` and `server-control.php` processes, and they'll restart with the new code within a minute.)

 ### 10. Tell Your Game to Connect to the New Server